ABOUT US

 BONUS (X2): Many people who were children of the 80s will recognize the logo font to be similar to that of “The Goonies.”
 Puzzles, adventure, teamwork, and escape are all ideas that come to mind when one thinks of that movie.
 Clues to a mystery lead them into their adventure… but then they must get out and get back to what is pressing in their ordinary lives- much like escape rooms.

-BONUS (X3)- Dave and Meg had their wedding reception at Old Sturbridge Village.
+BONUS (X3): Dave and Meg had their wedding reception at Old Sturbridge Village.
 If you have enjoyed learning a little bit about Massachusetts history on this page, pop over to our Sturbridge page to learn a little more.